Apsd1109/apsd1109.github.io/_pages/career.md

 # Working Experience

-## Software Dev Engineer Intern @ AWS (Amazon Web Services)
+## AWS (Amazon Web Services)

+- Software Dev Engineer Intern
   - Currently working here!
 More to come soon :)

-## Software Developer Intern @ UKG (Ultimate Kronos Group)
+## UKG (Ultimate Kronos Group)

+- Software Developer Intern
   - Improved website usability by reducing API payloads, decreasing wait times by more than 95%

-## Innovation Developer Intern @ Sun Life Financial
+## Sun Life Financial

+- Innovation Developer Intern
   - Reduced operational costs by 30% by researching, designing, and implementing guided tours using React and Shepherd.js; Approved for funding and wider integration by the CFO and CTO

-## Junior Architect Intern @ Sun Life Financial
+- Junior Architect Intern
   - Revised project and governance processes to increase transparency and efficiency between by analizing the needs of multiple stakeholder groups, creating documentation and training other teams

+## Stealth Monitoring

-## Junior Developer Intern @ Stealth Monitoring
+- Junior Developer Intern
   - Enhanced diagnostics capabilities by automating the collection of ONVIF-compliant device data

 [Read more on my LinkedIn...](https://www.linkedin.com/in/andasu/)